0xReLogic/Chronos/README.md

 - **Persistent Storage:** Data is persisted to disk using Sled embedded database, ensuring durability and fast performance.
 - **Async I/O:** Fully asynchronous storage operations with Tokio runtime for efficient concurrent access.
 - **Built in Rust:** Leverages Rust's performance, safety, and concurrency features to build a reliable system.
 - **Offline-First for Edge:** HLC timestamps, WAL + recovery, and offline queues (client + persistent storage) are designed for intermittent networks in IoT deployments.
+- **Edge-Optimized Storage:** Secondary indexes on Sled, transparent row-level LZ4 compression, and an in-memory LRU row cache on indexed query paths.

 ---